FThompson/Gamepads.js/README.md

 #### Detecting Gamepad Model

-Gamepad objects contain an `id` property that can offer clues to what brand of gamepad is connected, but you cannot rely on this value because some controller drives map gamepads to Xbox 360 layouts for compatibility.
+Gamepad objects contain an `id` property that can offer clues to what brand of gamepad is connected, but you cannot rely on this value because some drivers map gamepads to Xbox 360 layouts for compatibility.
 Instead, you should give users the option to choose which mapping to display and use their selected mapping in `gamepadMapping.getButton` calls throughout your application.

 ## Live Example

 You can view a live example [here](https://codepen.io/finnthompson/pen/VNBwEP) or browse [the /examples directory](https://github.com/FThompson/Gamepads.js/tree/master/examples).
-In the linked example, you should observe button images appear when you press buttons and the two dots should mirror the gamepad joystick positions.
+In the linked example, you button images should appear when you press buttons and the two dots should mirror the gamepad joystick positions.
 Be sure to read the following Compatibility section if the code does not behave as expected.

 ## Compatibility

 The HTML5 Gamepad API backing `gamepads.js` is a relatively new API and various browser and gamepad configurations may perform differently, causing bugs such as non-responsive gamepads or non-standard mappings on standard gamepads.
 If a gamepad is not detected immediately, try pressing buttons or unplugging it and plugging it back in.
 If you are using a PS3 or PS4 gamepad, you may need to install [DS4Windows](http://ds4windows.com/), a program that emulates an Xbox 360 controller.

 See a browser compatibility table [here](https://caniuse.com/#feat=gamepad).
-Note that Microsoft Edge captures gamepad events for browser navigation so you will not be able to use buttons like the Xbox gamepad's `B` button without going back a page.
+Note that Microsoft Edge captures gamepad events for browser navigation so you will not be able to use buttons like the Xbox gamepad's `B` button without causing the browser to go back a page.

 ## Contributing